+Review Deadline: 1/1/2020

 LED Exit Signs

 Description

 This measure characterizes the savings associated with installing a Light Emitting Diode (LED) exit sign in place of a fluorescent or incandescent exit sign in a MultiFamily building.
 Light Emitting Diode exit signs have a string of very small, typically red or green, glowing LEDs arranged in a circle or oval.
 The LEDs may also be arranged in a line on the side, top or bottom of the exit sign.
 LED exit signs provide the best balance of safety, low maintenance, and very low energy usage compared to other exit sign technologies.